CHANGE OF VENUE

 For years, the topic of Voluntary Assisted Dying (VAD) has sent moral and ethical ripples through Australian political, civil and personal debate.
 Since VAD legislation came into effect in Victoria in June 2019, more than one hundred people have received legal and medical assistance to die.

-In this important panel discussion at the Malthouse Outdoor Stage, we’ll hear from broadcaster and VAD advocate Andrew Denton and The Hon.
-Betty King QC, Chair of the Voluntary Assisted Dying Review Board, along with medical and legal experts and those whose lives are impacted by the controversial legislation.
+In this important panel discussion at the Malthouse Outdoor Stage, we’ll hear from medical and legal experts and those whose lives are impacted by the controversial legislation, including broadcaster and VAD advocate Andrew Denton, The Hon.
+Betty King QC, Chair of the Voluntary Assisted Dying Review Board and oncologist Dr Phillip Parente..
 Hot on the tail of the second season of Denton’s podcast, Better Off Dead (co-produced by Go Gentle Australia and the Wheeler Centre), they’ll discuss the personal, political and societal dimensions of VAD, the impact of the Victorian legislation, and the current and future status of VAD across the country.
 Hosted by Paul Barclay.

 Content warning: This event includes discussion of death, euthanasia and terminal illness.
 This event is not about suicide.
 If you are interested in increasing your understanding of suicide and how to support someone experiencing suicidal ideation, visit the Conversations Matter or beyondblue websites.